aplteam/Tester2/README.md

 Use `Initial` to create stuff that's needed by **all** test cases, or tell the user something important (only if the batch flag is false of course).

+Notes:

-Note that you can have separate [`Initial` functions for specific or all groups](#initialisation-for-groups).
+* You can have separate [`Initial` functions for specific or all groups](#initialisation-for-groups).
 Use this to initialize stuff that is only needed for a certain group, like a database connection etc.

-When everything else has been done then `Tester2` looks for a function `Cleanup` in the hosting nanmespace.
+* After executing all test cases `Tester2` will look for a function `Cleanup` in the hosting namespace.
 If there is such a function it will be executed.

+  Of course you can also have [group-specific `Cleanup` functions](#Cleaning up for groups).

 ### Initialisation for groups

 You can have initialisation functions for groups.
-It's recognzied by naming convention: for a group `foo` the function's name must be `Initial_foo`.
+It's recognized by naming convention: for a group `foo` the function's name must be `Initial_foo`.

 The rules are exactly the same as for the [global `Initial` function](#initialisation), although the consequences are different: